david3214/Page-Interaction-Manager/README.md

 The interface for the program is a google sheet. area id is the numbers of your area email

+Wierd bugs:
+If you are logged into multiple google accounts there is a change it might break.
+To fix it sign out of all accounts except for the one the sheet was shared with or run the program in a private window.

 Example:
 church_username->Tom
 church_password->Riddle